Vemurafenib (Zelboraf ®)

 Muscle and joint pain

 Vemurafenib can sometimes cause a cough.
-If this happens, let your doctor know so they can give you medicines to help.
+If you notice this, let your doctor know so they can give you medicines to help.

 Fever and chills